lstoex/ControlHackathon/README.md

 - Day 2, 13:30 – 14:15, Presentation of hackathon results by participants
 Groups of 2-4 students, supervised by PhD students and Professors.

+# Tools
+- Python with standard libraries
+	- Numpy
+	- Matplotlib
+- We use the python framework [`CasAdi`](https://web.casadi.org/) to formulate OCPs
 # Scenarios
 For every scenario, we prepared python code that implements:
 - the model equations